SirSupersecret/outsider/README.md

 The OpenZeppelin library is used to ensure security.

 ### Dev Notes:
-Clear artifacts before verifying using:
+Clear artifacts first, then verify using:

 `npx hardhat verify --network <network> 0xf074B8600EcF65FaDbb33f75026A3a479257C34D`

 Also make sure deployment works first try on other networks to keep the address the same.